 - What happens if a major grant doesn't renew?

-Your nonprofit budget serves multiple audiences: your board, your funders and donors, your staff, and the Canada Revenue Agency (CRA).
-Each has different expectations.
+Your nonprofit budget serves many audiences: your board, funders and donors, staff, and the Canada Revenue Agency (CRA).
+As a result, each has different expectations.

-- Program-Based Budget: Breaks down costs by program, not just by department.
-This shows the true cost of delivering each service.
+- Program-Based Budget: Breaks down costs by program rather than by department.
+This helps show the true cost of delivering each service.

-- Cash Flow Forecast: Projects when money comes in and goes out, preventing the cash flow crises that plague nonprofits.
+- Cash Flow Forecast: Projects when money comes in and goes out.
+As a result, it helps prevent cash flow crises.

 Step-by-Step Budget Structure Process